dk4tz/dsa-playground/notes.md

         -- Lists are connected via nodes with the *next* pointer -- In Arrays, insertion / deletion can be expensive (need to reindex everything) -- Lists do not allow random access (e.g. specific index), Arrays do allow this
+    - Linked lists are great for insertion and deletion
+    - Pop = remove a node from the end of a linked list
+    - Shift = remove a node from beginning of the linked list